 If you have any questions please contact firstname.lastname@example.org or for further information please see our Newsletter.

-We have also made changes to our child protection policy in the Pupil Wellbeing section during the closure of the school.
+We have also made changes to the relevant policies in the Pupil Wellbeing section during the closure of the school.
 Please click here to access our policies page.

 Whilst school is closed, we will do all we can to minimise the disruption to your child’s learning.